 Industry-standard retention through staffing firms hovers at 75–82%, meaning 18–25% annual churn.
 This baseline assumes minimal investment in community, career development, or cultural integration.

 Howdy achieves 98% retention through dedicated physical offices across 10 LatAm cities, performance coaching, and community programming.
-This isn't marketing spin; it reflects infrastructure investment that most competitors skip.
+This reflects infrastructure investment that most competitors skip.

 Top-tier providers demonstrate that retention above 80% is achievable but requires intentional systems.
 The difference between 75% and 98% retention translates directly to budget impact.